freely-given/Ariance/README.md

 # Ariance
-descriptions and equations for Ariance ( energy-motion equivelance
+Descriptions and equations for Ariance (energy-motion equivelance) This project is licensed under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)"